How to Design a Sports Logo (That Fans Actually Wear)

 Jersey chest / back Bold, stable strokes; avoid ultra-thin lines

-Social avatar (small) Fewer characters; ensure counters remain open
+Social avatar (small) Fewer characters; keep letter gaps open

-Merch and stickers Readable outlines; test with simplified versions
+Merch and stickers Clear outlines; test with simpler versions

 Broadcast graphics High contrast; avoid dense micro-details